Pronouns

 Verb Phrase Ordering

-Verb phrase ordering in Thernese can largely be understood as a verb-initial focus-topic structure, in which the verb always comes first, followed by focal information (i.e., new information in the discourse), with topical information (i.e., given information in the discourse or what the sentence is about) always placed at the end of the sentence.
+Verb phrase ordering in Thernese can largely be understood as a verb-initial focus-topic structure, in which the verb always comes first, followed by focal information, with topical information always placed at the end of the sentence.
 The focus part of a sentence is typically marked with the particle mie.

-When an object or patient is topical and occurs outside the comment, it is always marked using the accusative marker na.
-Conversely, when a subject or agent occurs in the comment and is followed by a focal object, the subject is marked using the ablative marker lie.
+With regards to the core constituents of transitive phrases (e.g., objects and subjects), the topicality of the constituent triggers differential argument marking.
+When an object or patient is topical and occurs outside the focus, it is always marked using the accusative marker na.
+Conversely, when a subject or agent is focal and occurs inside the focus, if the subject is followed by other focal information or if its role as the agent cannot be assumed from context, then the subject is marked using the ergative marker lie.

 Typically, a finite verb only occurs in the topic phrase when causativity is involved (i.e., asking or answering “why”).
 Accordingly, the causative phrase occurs at the front of the sentence and is marked by mie.